Ondřej Kaše: Toronto Maple Leafs

 On 30 July 2021, Kaše was signed to a one-year, $1.25 million contract with the Toronto Maple Leafs.
-On 25 April, 2022, Kaše was chosen as the Maple Leafs' nominee for the Bill Masterton Memorial Trophy for his dedication and perseverance to the sport after a series of serious head injuries.
+On 25 April 2022, Kaše was chosen as the Maple Leafs' nominee for the Bill Masterton Memorial Trophy for his dedication and perseverance to the sport after a series of serious head injuries.
 As a restricted free agent, Kaše was not tendered a qualifying offer by the Leafs, releasing him to free agency.

 Carolina Hurricanes

-On 13 July 2022, Kaše was signed to a one-year, $1.5 million contract with the Carolina Hurricanes.